Cordis, Auckland: Present operation

 In 1983 the final public reception for the Royal Tour took place here for Prince Charles and Diana, Princess of Wales.

 In 1990 the Auckland Gay Mardi Gras Party was held in the Ballroom – the first such event in New Zealand.

-In 2001 the first Interpride Conference held in the Southern Hemisphere was opened by the Prime Minister Helen Clark.
+In 2001 the first Interpride Conference held in the Southern Hemisphere was opened by Prime Minister Helen Clark.

-The hotel's restaurant, Partington's, is named after the windmill founder and has won various awards, including Restaurant of the Year in 2006.
+The hotel's former restaurant, Partington's, is named after the windmill founder and has won various awards, including Restaurant of the Year in 2006.